fleetdm/fleet/handbook/business-operations/README.md

 Consultants aren't required to do any of those things.

 #### Sending a consulting agreement

-Consultant agreements are sent through [DocuSign](https://www.docusign.com/), using the "Consulting Agreement" template.
+To hire a non-US consultant, please [submit a custom request](#intake).

+To hire a US-based consultant, send them an agreement using the "Contractor agreement (US)" template in [DocuSign](https://www.docusign.com/).
+(This template is located in the "¶¶ Classified templates" folder, which is only accessible via certain Docusign accounts in 1Password.)

-> _**Note:** The Docusign template labeled "US consulting agreement" is actually used both consultants, as well as for [full team members](#hiring-a-new-team-member) classified as contractors._
+> _**Note:** The Docusign template labeled "Contractor agreement (US)" is actually used for both consultants and [core team members in the US who are classified as 1099 contractors or billed corp-to-corp as vendors](#hiring-a-new-team-member).
+You may also sometimes hear this referred to as Fleet's "Consulting agreement".
+Same thing._

 To send a US consulting agreement, you'll need the new consultant's name, the term of the service, a summary of the services provided, and the consultant's fee.

 There are some defaults that we use for these agreements:
    - Term: Default to one month unless otherwise discussed.
    - Services rendered: Copy and paste from the [language in this doc](https://docs.google.com/document/d/1b5SGgYEHqDmq5QF8p29WWN3it3XJh3xRT3zG0RdXARo/edit)